 2. Developing skills in writing and content creation.
 Advocacy isn’t just for the marketing department!
 Teach your employees how to effectively use social media – it’s worth the time spent.

 3. Rewards.
-From gamification with points, leaderboards and prizes, to recognition from senior staff, recognize those championing employee advocacy!
-A personal email or a shoutout on Instagram stories can really make your brand advocates feel rewarded.
+From gamification with points, leaderboards and prizes, to recognition from senior leadership, recognize those championing employee advocacy!
+A personal email or a shoutout in your team chat can really make your brand advocates feel rewarded.

 8 Game-Changing Social Media Advocacy Examples